Retail Waste Guide 2024

 1. Sustainability

-As global awareness of environmental issues continues to rise, the future of retail waste management is poised for transformative changes driven by sustainability.
+As global awareness of environmental issues grows, the future of retail waste management is set for significant change, driven by sustainability.

-Innovations in packaging materials are anticipated to play a pivotal role, with a shift towards eco-friendly alternatives such as biodegradable and compostable materials.
+Innovations in packaging are expected to take center stage, with a shift toward eco-friendly alternatives like biodegradable and compostable materials.

-Retailers are likely to explore novel solutions that prioritise reducing environmental impact, not only in the choice of packaging but also in the design and production processes.
+Retailers will likely embrace new solutions that focus on reducing environmental impact, not just through packaging choices, but also in the design and production processes.

 Circular economies are expected to gain prominence in retail waste management strategies.